Berwyn Jones: Rugby league career

 Playing under the ironic alias 'A. Walker', he impressed for Wakefield Trinity in reserve team games against Huddersfield and Doncaster and soon took to the sport.
 Within nine months he was playing for Great Britain, and scored on his international début against France in Perpignan.

-Berwyn Jones represented Other Nationalities (RL) while at Wakefield Trinity, he played in the 2-19 defeat by St. Helens at Knowsley Road, St. Helens on Wednesday 27 January 1965, to mark the switching-on of new floodlights, represented Commonwealth XIII while at Wakefield Trinity in 1965 against New Zealand at Crystal Palace National Recreation Centre, London on Wednesday 18 August 1965, and was selected for the 1966 tour of Australia and New Zealand but did not make the Test team due to the form of Barrow's William "Bill" Burgess and Geoffrey "Geoff" Wriglesworth of Leeds.
+Berwyn Jones represented Other Nationalities (RL) while at Wakefield Trinity, he played in the 2–19 defeat by St. Helens at Knowsley Road, St. Helens on Wednesday 27 January 1965, to mark the switching-on of new floodlights, represented Commonwealth XIII while at Wakefield Trinity in 1965 against New Zealand at Crystal Palace National Recreation Centre, London on Wednesday 18 August 1965, and was selected for the 1966 tour of Australia and New Zealand but did not make the Test team due to the form of Barrow's William "Bill" Burgess and Geoffrey "Geoff" Wriglesworth of Leeds.

-Berwyn Jones played and scored 2-tries in Wakefield Trinity's 18-2 victory over Leeds in the 1964–65 Yorkshire Cup Final during the 1964–65 season at Fartown Ground, Huddersfield on Saturday 31 October 1964.
+Berwyn Jones played and scored 2-tries in Wakefield Trinity's 18–2 victory over Leeds in the 1964–65 Yorkshire Cup Final during the 1964–65 season at Fartown Ground, Huddersfield on Saturday 31 October 1964.

 He transferred from Wakefield Trinity to Bradford Northern in 1967/68 for £3,000, where he was joined by Leeds' Geoff Wrigglesworth.
 The pair formed a potent right wing/centre partnership.
 Jones scored 26 tries that season, his best haul.

 Retirement

 He transferred from Bradford Northern to St. Helens during 1969 but scored just two tries before announcing a premature retirement.

-He died in January 2007 after a battle with motor neurone disease aged 66 in Ross-on-Wye, Herefordshire, England.
+He died in January 2007 after suffering with motor neurone disease aged 66 in Ross-on-Wye, Herefordshire, England.